sshyran/wire-server-deploy-networkless/Resources.md

 rpamel-yaml
 ```

-While it's doing that, it's also looking for an updated pip, which is not needed for a successful result.
+While it's doing that, it's also looking for an updated pip, which is not needed for a successful result, and can be safely ignored.

 #### make download